N. Leigh Dunlap: Other works (1987–1993)

 After retiring cartooning, Dunlap switched to other art projects, including Judaica, graphic design, copywriting and theater.
-She published much of her work on her Lost Tribes website and blog, both of which she does not update currently.
+She published much of her work on her Lost Tribes website and blog, neither of which she keeps updated at present.

 In 1993, Dunlap published a section in a book titled A Certain Terror: Heterosexism, Militarism, Violence & Change.
 The book addresses a compilation of subjects, and Dunlap's contribution is titled "What exactly is heterosexuality and what causes it?"
 Like many of Dunlap's other work, the excerpt addresses themes of feminism, homophobia, and heterosexuality/homosexuality.

 Theater

 In 1987, Dunlap cofounded a lesbian theater company called "Order Before Midnight" with friend Kate Bornstein, whom she met while pursuing graphic design in Philadelphia.
 The company created two plays, one called the Last Summer at Bluefish Cove and the other called A Late Snow: A Play in Two Acts.
 Dunlap and Bornstein were able to get some of the highest profile lesbian activists of the time involved.
 The play follows the journey of eight women in Bluefish Cove, one of which is played by Dunlap.
 Dunlap is an actor in the films, playing the character Lil in Last Summer at Bluefish Cove and Pat in A Late Snow: A Play in Two Acts.
 The play is considered a landmark piece in Lesbian dramatic literature, and is renowned for its humor, three dimensional characters, and sensitivity towards potentially problematic portrayals.
 The play was shown in many women's music festivals, and the two were invited to a prestigious art festival known as Sister Space Women's Festival.
 Notably, this was a new kind of play considering it was a live play.